kaicarver/uketabs/README.md

 The idea here is to develop a template that makes any of these common monospace scores easily printable.

-The chord charts should also be easy to display in a nice format on the side, with fingering.
+The chord charts are also easy to display in a nice format on the side, ideally with fingering.

+## TODOs

+### Chord charts

-Just by scanning the score, the list of chord charts to display can be automatically generated.
+Just by scanning the score, the list of chord charts to display could be automatically generated.

+### Info links

+add Wikipedia and Youtube links for each song

+### Play button

+The score could be playable, with a choice of strumming patterns